prionkor/illustrator-pentool-clone/README.md

 # How to Use?

-1. Clone this reponsitory in your machine.
+1. Clone this reponsitory in your machine `git clone https://github.com/prionkor/illustrator-pentool-clone.git`
+2. Run `cd illustrator-pentool-clone`
-2. Run `yarn & yarn dev`
+3. Run `yarn & yarn dev`

+Visit `http://localhost:5174` for the app.